The Beginner’s Guide to Planning Successful Corporate Events in Singapore

 You can take advantage of this desire to share live experiences at your event by providing photo-ready experiences at your event – having a photo booth is a great way to get guests engaged, and add variety to the evening’s festivities.

-Be sure to create a relevant hashtag for your event, displaying it everywhere so that guests will use it to tag their taken photos – this is bound to create a sense of buzz around the event and also makes it convenient to search for photos of the event at a later date!
+Be sure to create a relevant hashtag for your Corporate events, displaying it everywhere so that guests will use it to tag their taken photos – this is bound to create a sense of buzz around the event and also makes it convenient to search for photos of the event at a later date!
 Here are a few examples of trendy photo-booth experiences you could provide at your event:

 - GIF Booth – this sort of booth puts together a series of images and video to create a short animation that you can share on social media with funny and interesting captions.
 GIFs have become an innovative and fun way of communicating online, and will be a novelty at your event!